FADEDElement/TNTMode/README.md

 * Click the green Code drop down in the top right
 * And Click Download .zip
-* Move the .zip file into MCFunction folder in your desired world
+* Move the .zip file into Datapack folder in your desired world
 * Go into the world and use /reload

 ## Authors